 The HBI Lab is developing a system to infer behaviors in the home, allowing us to design just-in-time interventions to improve health behaviors.

-NUCoach is HBI's modular coaching system, a powerful yet flexible tool that allows health behavior researchers to gather immense amounts of participant data in real world contexts in near real time.
+NUCoach is HBI's modular coaching system, a powerful yet flexible tool that allows health behavior researchers to collect, analyze, visualize, and act upon health data in near real time.

 Our group uses sensors like the Microsoft Kinect camera to dynamically measure strength, flexibility, and endurance over time.